GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

  - Make small logical changes.
  - [Provide a meaningful commit message][commit-message-style].
- - Check for coding errors and style nits with flake8.
+ - Format with black and check for coding errors and style nits with flake8.
  - Make sure all code is under the Apache License, 2.0.
  - Publish your changes for review.
  - Make corrections if requested.